dotnet/csharpstandard/standard/conversions.md

 ### 10.2.15 Implicit throw conversions

-While throw expressions do not have a type, they may be implicitly convertied to any type.
+While throw expressions do not have a type, they may be implicitly converted to any type.

 ## 10.3 Explicit conversions